 What if I’m not receiving the benefits I deserve?

 Will I need to use sick or vacation time while off work due to a compensable injury?

 It depends.
 An employee taken off work by the authorized treating physician for less than 14 days is not entitled to temporary disability benefits for the first seven (7) days missed.
 Review your company's policies about this unpaid time.
 If the authorized treating physician requires you to miss more than 14 days; however, benefits are due from the first day of disability.

 Am I paid for the time spent attending doctor appointments during work hours?

-Not unless your company has a policy to pay for this time.
+Not unless your company has the policy to pay for this time.

 Which employers must provide workers' compensation coverage for their employees?

 In most industries, any employer with five or more full or part-time employees must carry workers' compensation insurance.
 In the construction or mining industry, however, employers must provide coverage even if there is only one employee.
 Construction employers may exempt themselves from the workers' compensation coverage requirements by applying for an exemption, but all employees in construction must be covered.